kwtki/go-serverless-lambda/readme.md

+### Context

+At first glance, this project might seem like just a simple “Hello World” serverless function.
+But, the true value lies in its design philosophy.
+I used to work with popular frameworks like the [Serverless Framework with Golang][serverless_framework], but eventually, I found it to be fairly complex.
+In response, I developed this skeleton project to provide a more intuitive and streamlined approach to building serverless applications with Go.

 # Go Serverless Lambda Skeleton Project

 This repository provides a **template** for deploying Go-based AWS Lambda functions using the AWS Serverless Application Model (SAM).
 The project is designed to be easy to use and customizable for different serverless applications.